Optica Policies on Conference Papers

 - The retraction indicates the reason for the action and who is responsible for the decision.
 If a retraction is made without the unanimous agreement of the authors, that is also noted.

-OSA Publishing does not permit publication of Addenda.
+The Optica Publishing Group does not permit publication of Addenda.

-OSA does not allow an entire conference proceedings to be Open Access (regardless of whether the event was sponsored, co-sponsored, or managed) with the exception of proceedings for Education Trends in Optics and Photonics (ETOP).
-OSA holds the copyright for each conference proceedings in aggregate.
+Optica does not allow an entire conference proceedings to be Open Access (regardless of whether the event was sponsored, co-sponsored or managed) with the exception of proceedings for Education and Training in Optics and Photonics (ETOP).
+Optica holds the copyright for each conference proceedings in aggregate.

-However, all conference proceedings’ authors retain the rights to their individual conference papers based on the license that they sign with OSA.
+However, all conference proceedings’ authors retain the rights to their individual conference papers based on the license that they sign with Optica.
 As such, they can freely deposit their conference papers in their institution’s or funder’s online repository to meet any requirements or mandates they may have (i.e., via the “green route”).
-It is important to note though that the conference paper published on OSAP will not be Open Access, as OSA retains the copyright to the proceedings as a whole.
+It is important to note though that the conference paper published on the Optica Publishing Group platform will not be Open Access, as Optica retains the copyright to the proceedings as a whole.

-Currently, all registered technical attendees for the respective meeting have continuous secure access to the respective conference papers through their individual OSA account.
+Currently, all registered technical attendees for the respective meeting have continuous, secure access to the respective conference papers through their individual Optica account.